XoopsModules25x/contact/README.md

 _Please visit us on https://xoops.org_

-**The upcoming "next generation" version of XOOPS CMS is being crafted on GitHub at: https://github.com/XOOPS**
+Current and upcoming "next generation" versions of XOOPS CMS are being crafted on GitHub at: https://github.com/XOOPS